xythobuz/yasab/README.md

 Configuration Options like Baudrate, Bootdelay or Clock Frequency can be changed in the makefile.

+## Uploader

+This is a small utility to upload hex files to YASAB.
+The optional parameter, r, can be a character that is sent to reset the target.
+> Usage: uploader /dev/port /path/to.hex [r]

 ## License

 YASAB is released under the [LGPLv3](http://www.gnu.org/licenses/lgpl-3.0.html).